braice/MuMuDVB/doc/README.txt

 - Possibility to partially rewrite the stream for better compatibility with set-top boxes and some clients.
 See <<pat_rewrite,PAT Rewrite>> and <<sdt_rewrite,SDT Rewrite>> sections.
 - Support for HTTP unicast see <<unicast,http unicast>> section
 - Support for RTP headers (only for multicast)
-- Ability to transcode the stream (only for multicast for the moment) see the <<transcoding,Transcoding>> section
 - CAM menu access while streaming (using a web/AJAX interface - see WEBSERVICES.txt and CAM_menu_interface.png for screenshot)
 - Software descrambling through oscam dvbapi and libdvbcsa